- This event has passed.

 Victoria Derby Day is on the Saturday before the Melbourne Cup, Oaks Day is on the Thursday after and Stakes Day is the last day of the festival.

-The 2020 Melbourne Cup Carnival will be held from the 31st October to the 7th November 2020, with the Melbourne Cup itself being run at 3pm on Tuesday 3rd November 2020.
+The 2021 Melbourne Cup Carnival will be held at 3pm on Tuesday 2nd November 2021.

 The Melbourne Cup has been held at the Flemington Racecourse in Melbourne, Australia since it was first run in 1861.